stanford-cme-307/web/grading.md

 You will work on the project in a team of 1-3 people.
 (A 1-person team is only acceptable if your project is aligned with ongoing research for your PhD.)
 You project should be chosen in consultation with the course staff.
-For PhD students, we suggest choosing a project that to align your work on the class with your longer term research objectives.
+For PhD students, we suggest choosing a project to align your work on the class with your longer term research objectives.
 Come chat with any of the course staff during our office hours to clear your project with us.

 As part of the project, you will submit a project proposal, midterm report, and final report,